GeeksForGeeks-SRMIST/Old-Items-Exchange/README.md

 - Reactjs

 ## 👨‍🎓Mentors
-- This project was a part of GFG-SRM chapter, which was mentored by DEV ARYAN SRIVASTAVA,DHARINI GROVER,RISHABH ABHANI
+- This project was a part of GFG-SRM chapter, which was mentored by DEV ARYAN SHRIVASTAVA,DHARINI GROVER,RISHABH ABHANI

 ## made with 💕 by:
 - [Raghav Khatoria](https://github.com/raghav13901)